Bonds are often viewed as being great diversifiers due to the perception that they perform well during tough times for stocks.

 Bonds do diversify a stock portfolio – they have historically provided a positive excess return during Crisis Alpha months.
 This means that an investor looking to diversify stock risk in their portfolio should own some bonds.

 Although bonds diversify a stock portfolio, they have not been a fantastic diversifier.
 Historically, bonds have returned only 0.12% per month above cash during Crisis Alpha months, which isn’t that large of a return!
 In addition, bond excess returns during Crisis Alpha months have been positive only 55% of the time.
-This means that they don’t consistently provide positive return during times when diversification is most needed.
+This means that they don’t consistently provide positive returns during times when diversification is most needed.

-Historically, bond performance during Crisis Alpha months have been dominated by the income return component.
+Historically, bond performance during Crisis Alpha months has been dominated by the income return component.
 The income return component delivers more than 100% of the Crisis Alpha month performance and the income return component is positive almost 90% of the time.